gabeklein/expressive-mvc/README.md

 <h2 id="overview-section">Overview</h2>

-With deep-state, you can create and use javascript classes as controllers (via hooks) within any, or many, React components.
+With react-use-controller, you can create and use javascript classes as controllers (via hooks) within any, or many, React components.

 When built-in methods on a `Controller` class are used, an instance is either found or created, specially for the mounted component *(your View)*.
 By noting what's used at render, the hook *(a Controller)* can keep values up-to-date, following properties defined by your class *(the Model)*.